Country-by-Country Reporting

-Country-by-Country Reporting (or CbCR, sometimes referred to as Country-by-Country Report or CbC report) is an international initiative pioneered by the OECD.
-It seeks to establish a reporting standard for multinational enterprises (MNEs) containing key tax related information, including financial information and information on employees.
-Under the OECD rules, the information is to be exchanged between tax authorities of different countries.
-However, the EU adopted legislation to make the Country-by-Country Reporting publicly available, starting the year after 2024.
+Country-by-Country Reporting (CbCR, with the related report pertaining to a particular entity referred to as a Country-by-Country report or CbC report) is an international initiative pioneered by the OECD.
+It establishes a reporting standard for multinational enterprises (MNEs) with total consolidated group revenues > EUR 750 million containing key tax-related information including financial information and information on employees and non-cash tangible assets.
+Under the OECD rules, the information is to be exchanged between the tax authorities of the exchanging countries.
+However, the EU adopted legislation to make Country-by-Country reports publicly available after 2024.

 History

 Country-by-Country Reporting was initially proposed in 2003 as an accounting standard.
 The proposal emanated originally from the Tax Justice Network.
 The key component was information that would allow reconciliation of financial statements across different national jurisdictions.
 The initiative was initially considered as utopian and remained unsuccessful, until the Base erosion and profit shifting (OECD project) took it over in the context of combatting tax avoidance.

-In 2015, Country-by-Country Reporting was formally adopted in Action 13 of OECD’s final report on Base erosion and profit shifting (OECD project).
+In 2015, Country-by-Country Reporting was formally adopted in Action 13 of OECD's final report on Base erosion and profit shifting (OECD project).
 Under Article 13 of the report, MNEs are required to provide information in a standardized format on their international income and tax allocation to national tax authorities.

 The OECD initiative led to a growing number of national and internationals proposals built around Country-by-Country Reporting requirements.

 Public Country-by-Country Reporting

-In a weaker version of the Country-by-Country Reporting, information is exchanged between tax administrations, while remaining confidential to the wider public.
-Campaigners and commentators have called for a public disclosure of the information contained in the Country-by-Country reports, in order to allow investors to take informed decisions about the tax avoidance of the companies they finance.
+Country-by-Country reports are exchanged between tax administrations and are generally not released to the wider public.
+Campaigners and commentators have called for public disclosure of the information in the reports to allow investors to make more informed decisions.
 The U.S. Securities and Exchange Commission would be in a position to require such disclosure from listed companies.

-Although the US requires since 2016, Country-by-Country Reporting limited to an exchange of data between public administrations, a disclosure to the public would help the development of ESG investment.

-The UK in 2016 decided to make Country-by-Country Reporting public, however this decision has been reversed in 2020 by Rishi Sunak.
+In 2016, the United Kingdom decided to make Country-by-Country reports public; however, this decision was reversed in 2020 by Rishi Sunak.

-In 2021, the EU adopted new legislation which requires companies to publicly disclose Country-by-Country Reporting.
+In 2021, the EU adopted new legislation which requires companies to publicly disclose Country-by-Country reports.
 Most EU Member States supported the initiative.
-Large companies, including non-European multinationals will have to comply with the disclosure rules by mid-2024.
+Large companies, including non-European multinationals, will have to comply with disclosure from 2025, depending on their country of residence.
+The first EU pCbCR compliant reports began to emerge in Romania in 2025: with implementation ranging from full to partial compliance.